-- Ensure that all staff read at least Part One of KCSIE; - Ensure that staff working with children will also read KCSIE Annex A; - Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure; - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of KCSIE; - To take leadership responsibility for safeguarding arrangements; - Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency procedures set up by the Safeguarding Partners; - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - Ensure that the school works in line with local inter-agency procedures; - Ensure that the Safeguarding Policy is updated annually and made available via the school website; - Provide a Staff Code of Conduct and Acceptable Use Policy; - Ensure that all responsibilities regarding Children Missing from Education\ are followed, using Children Missing Education Statutory Guidance (Sep 2016); - Ensure the school holds more than one contact number for each child, where possible; - Ensure that the school reports to the local authority the removal of a child from the school roll in line with statutory and local authority guidance; - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction this must be in line with advice from Safeguarding Partners;

-- Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis; - Ensure that appropriate filters and monitoring systems are in place to keep children safe online; and - Ensure that children are taught about safeguarding, including online safety.
+- Ensure that Safeguarding and Child protection is at the forefront and underpins all relevant aspects of process and policy development with the child's best interests at their heart. - Ensure all staff read at least Part One of KCSIE; - Ensure that staff working with children will also read KCSIE Annex B; - Ensure that all staff follow the requirements of this Safeguarding and Child Protection Policy and Procedure; - Ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities, as set out in Part One of KCSIE; - To take leadership responsibility for safeguarding arrangements; - Ensure that all safeguarding arrangements take into account the procedures and practice of the local authority as part of the inter-agency procedures set up by the Safeguarding Partners; - Ensure that appropriate policies and procedures are in place in order for appropriate action to be taken in a timely manner to safeguard and promote children's welfare; - Ensure that the school works in line with local inter-agency procedures; - Ensure that the Safeguarding Policy is updated annually and made available via the school website; - Provide a Staff Code of Conduct and Acceptable Use Policy; - Ensure that all responsibilities regarding Children Missing from Education\ are followed, using Children Missing Education Statutory Guidance (Sep 2016); - Ensure the school holds more than one contact number for each child, where possible; - Ensure that the school reports to the local authority the removal of a child from the school roll in line with statutory and local authority guidance; - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction - this must be in line with advice from Safeguarding Partners; - Recognise the expertise staff build by undertaking safeguarding training and managing concerns on a daily basis; - Where there is a safeguarding concer, ensure the child's wishes and feelings are taken into account then determining what action to take and services to provide.
+Ensure systems in place and well promoted, easily understood and accessible for children to report abuse, knowing concerns will be treated seriously and they can safely express views and give feedback. - Ensure that appropriate filters and monitoring systems are in place to keep children safe online.